Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer/silent-installation.md

 If you need to set the application configuration details during the setup installation itself, you can use this parameter list.

-Once the silent installation was completed, your application will be configured by default and you can proceed to use the reports of BoldServices.
+Once the silent installation was completed, your application will be configured by default and you can proceed to use the boldreports.

-Download the [application_startup](https://github.com/boldreports/api-payload/blob/master/v2/application_startup.json) JSON file and provide ServerConfiguration, DataStoreConfiguration and UmsConfiguration details in application_startup.JSon file.
+Download the [application_startup](https://github.com/boldreports/api-payload/blob/master/v2/application_startup.json) JSON file and provide ServerConfiguration and UmsConfiguration details in application_startup.json file.

 We have to provide Database, Storage and Site details in **ServerConfiguration**